-- Where no Councillor indicates opposition, the Chair shall seek a mover and seconder for the confirmation of the minutes. - A Councillor seeking to move or second the motion for confirmation of the minutes must have been in attendance at the Council Meeting that the minutes relate to. - No discussion or debate on the confirmation of minutes is permitted except where their accuracy as a record of the proceedings of the Council Meeting to which they relate is questioned. - 37.7 Where a Councillor objects to the accuracy of the minutes: - 37.7.1 he or she must specify the item(s) to which he or she objects; - 37.7.2 where more than one item is objected to, the items objected to shall be considered separately and in the order in which they appear in the minutes: - 37.7.3 the Councillor objecting must move a motion clearly outlining the proposed alternative wording to amend the minutes; - 37.7.4 the motion of objection must be seconded; - 37.7.5 the mover of the motion of objection may speak to it once it is seconded; - 37.7.6 the seconder of the motion may then speak, or defer his or her right to speak until later in the debate; - 37.7.7 the motion shall then be opened to debate; and - 37.7.8 at the conclusion of debate, the motion must be put to the vote. - A motion under rule 37.7 must relate only to the accuracy of the minutes as a record of the proceedings at the Council Meeting. - When all objections to the minutes have been determined, the Chair shall say as necessary:
+- Where no Councillor indicates opposition, the Chair shall seek a mover and seconder for the confirmation of the minutes. - 37.5 A Councillor seeking to move or second the motion for confirmation of the minutes must have been in attendance at the Council Meeting that the minutes relate to. - 37.6 No discussion or debate on the confirmation of minutes is permitted except where their accuracy as a record of the proceedings of the Council Meeting to which they relate is questioned. - 37.7 Where a Councillor objects to the accuracy of the minutes: - 37.7.1 he or she must specify the item(s) to which he or she objects; - 37.7.2 where more than one item is objected to, the items objected to shall be considered separately and in the order in which they appear in the minutes: - 37.7.3 the Councillor objecting must move a motion clearly outlining the proposed alternative wording to amend the minutes; - 37.7.4 the motion of objection must be seconded; - 37.7.5 the Chair to ask if any Councillors oppose the motion, - 37.7.5.1 if there is no opposition of the motion of objection, then the motion is adopted without debate; - 37.7.5.2 if a Councillor opposes the motion of objection, normal debate and voting on the amendment is to occur; - 37.7.6 the mover of the motion of objection may speak to it once it is seconded; - 37.7.7 the seconder of the motion may then speak, or defer his or her right to speak until later in the debate; - 37.7.8 the motion shall then be opened to debate; and

+- 37.7.9 at the conclusion of debate, the motion must be put to the vote. - 37.8 A motion under rule 37.7 must relate only to the accuracy of the minutes as a record of the proceedings at the Council Meeting. - When all objections to the minutes have been determined, the Chair shall say as necessary: